pgilstru/startup/Notes/notes.md

     3. use the HTML link element to create a hypelink reference to an external file containing CSS rules.
 Link must appear in the head element of the document.
 - element's inherit rules applied to parents, but also the rules cascade down from the highest nodes in the DOM tree to the lowest level.
 Lower level declarations override higher declarations.

-### The box model
+### The box model <a name="cssBoxModel"></a>

 - CSS defines everything as boxes, so when you apply styles you are actually applying them to a region of the display that is a rectangular box.
 - There are several internal boxes within an element's box.
   - Innermost box holds element's content (text, image, etc)
   - Next box is padding, which will inherity things like the background color.
   - Then there is the border (color, thickness, line style)
   - Finally, the last box is the margin, which represents white space as it is considered external to the actual styling of the box.

 ![boxmode](../Pics/boxmodel.gif)

 - by default, the width and height of an element is defined by the width and height of the content box.
     - change the `box-sizing` CSS property from the default value of the `content-box` to `border-box` in order to redefine the width and height to also include padding and border.